 When there is already an existing ceiling in place, install a layer of FNB with overlapping joins followed by 1 - 2 layers (50 - 100mm thick) Genesis 60D acoustic insulation, the thicker the better.

 ✪ Timber Floors

 First apply Iso tape to all your beams, screw a layer of 15mm thick Genesis acoustic board to the beams, then loose lay FNB over the floor, followed by another layer of 15mm thick Genesis acoustic board.
 The same priciple will apply if there is already an existing shutterply or pine floor.
 It's a good idea to cover the floor with Genesis rubber crumb acoustic underlay before laying the final floor finish, this will help to isolate from structural vibration caused by footsteps, movement of furniture etc.

 FNB can also be used for the soundproofing of many other noise problems e.g. generators, machine housings, the floor of cars, trucks, buses, boats engine compartments, pool pumps etc.

 FNB is relatively soft & flexible, it's possible that if insuffucient screws or staples are used it could tear due to it's weight, so be sure to use enough.
-Test a small area first, as what is enough will depnd on whether the product is being used vertically, horizontally & the spacing between framing etc. If you use pop-rivets get the ones with the built in washer style head.
+Test a small area first, as what is enough will depend on whether the product is being used vertically, horizontally & the spacing between framing etc. If you use pop-rivets get the ones with the built in washer style head.
 Use washers for drywall screws.
 FNB can easily be cut with a sharp blade.

 FNB is heavy, it's easier to use it in smaller pieces & butt join or overlap them then to try use very big pieces.
-It's often wise to work in a team of two per piece of FNB.
+It's often wise to work in a team of two people per piece of FNB.
 Make sure you have a trolly if you'll be carrying rolls onto site.